benmccormick/benmccormick.github.io/src/pages/posts/2017/favorite-interview-question.md

 #### 3. The CliffNotes

-> Browser sends an HTTP request which gets routed through a local modem/router and gets sent to a name server for its url extension.
+> Your browser sends an HTTP request which gets routed through a local modem/router and gets sent to a name server for its url extension.
 That name server routes the request to the correct IP address, which will resolve to some sort of web server.
 That server will serve up either some static files, or run some backend code in order to generate a resource (probably an html page).
 When the HTML page is returned, your browser will parse it, which will likely generate more requests, and the cycle will repeat.

 Some people know how some of this works, maybe with a few hazy areas and can explain it in a reasonably straightforward way.
 An explanation like this is a great start.